 Unpaid Breaks Calculator — Worked Through Breaks / Auto-Deducted Meals

-On this page: Calculator · Auto-deducted meal breaks · What to document · When breaks may be unpaid · Related calculators · FAQ
+On this page: Auto-deducted breaks · What to document · When breaks may be unpaid · FAQ

 Auto-Deducted Meal Breaks (Worked, But Time Was Removed)

 A common unpaid-break issue is an automatic meal deduction: a timekeeping system subtracts break minutes even when you worked through all or part of the break.
-In that situation, the unpaid amount is often the minutes you worked but weren’t paid for.
+The unpaid amount is the minutes you actually worked but weren't paid for.

-This calculator estimates unpaid wages for that unpaid time.
-If you’re looking for a separate “premium pay” estimate for non-compliant meal breaks (where applicable), use the Meal Break Penalty Calculator.
+This calculator estimates unpaid wages for that time.
+For separate "premium pay" for non-compliant meal breaks in California and other states, use the Meal Break Penalty Calculator.

 What to Document Before You Dispute Unpaid Break Time